How to Take Care of a Short-Haired Guinea Pig

 The guinea pig as a companion animal

-If you aren't able to do this, we recommend that you spend time and care on it, as this is a social and sweet animal that will look for you and recognize you.
-To strengthen your bond you can give it food straight from your hand.
+If you aren't able to do this, we recommend that you spend quality time with your pet, as this is a social and sweet animal that will seek your attention and recognize you.
+To strengthen your bond, you can give it food straight from your hand.
+It's also beneficial to talk to your guinea pig softly, as they can grow accustomed to your voice and respond to it.

 Feeding the guinea pig